-The term "alcohol" refers to a group of organic compounds that have a vast range of forms and uses in cosmetics.
-There are good alcohols and bad alcohols, as we explain below.
+"Alcohol" refers to a group of organic compounds with a vast range of forms and uses in cosmetics and in other types of products and solutions.

 For skin, there are good alcohols and bad alcohols, corresponding to high-molecular-weight alcohols and low-molecular-weight alcohols, respectively, which can have emollient properties (cetyl alcohol) or act as detergent cleansing agents like isopropanol.